Five Minute Mysteries 1947 detective radio show

 Five Minute Mysteries (1947, United States)

-Each episode was only five minutes long (hence the title), during which the mystery setting was presented, in first part of the mystery we also were given the solution that the detective or policeman that was taking part in this episode has given.
-For example at the end of first part of the mystery he said "I’m arresting you, Mister X" or "I know you’re lying Mister Y".
-Then there was a pause that gave the audience chance to solve for themselves why did the detective reached that conclusion based on short story that we heard at the beginning.
+Each episode was only five minutes long (hence the title), during which the mystery setting was presented, in the first part of the mystery we also were given the solution that the detective or policeman that was taking part in this episode has given.
+For example, at the end of the first part of the mystery he said "I’m arresting you, Mister X" or "I know you’re lying Mister Y".
+Then there was a pause that gave the audience a chance to solve for themselves why did the detective reached that conclusion based on the short story that we heard at the beginning.

 That concept of the show was quite interesting, but while some of the mysteries were far too simple (especially when you heard few episodes before the clues were sometimes too obvious), but the worst were the mysteries that even when we were given the reason why detective reached that conclusion it did not make much sense.
-Still, even taking under consideration the uneven level of quality in some of the episodes it was quite fun to try to solve the cases.
+Still, even taking under consideration the uneven level of quality in some of the episodes, it was quite fun to try to solve the cases.

-Can you solve a case like this?
+Can you solve a mystery like this one?

 Five Minute Mysteries comments